Archdiocese of Cincinnati: Education

-The archdiocese administers 110 associated parochial schools and diocesan elementary schools.As of 2021, over 73,000 students were enrolled in the archdiocese's 115 schools, making it the sixth largest Catholic school system in the United States.
+The archdiocese administers 110 associated parochial schools and diocesan elementary schools.
+As of 2021, over 73,000 students were enrolled in the archdiocese's 115 schools, making it the sixth largest Catholic school system in the United States.
 In Hamilton County, where most private schools were run by the archdiocese, nearly a quarter of students (36,684 as of 2007) attended private schools, a rate only second to St. Louis County in Missouri.

 The 23 Catholic high schools in the region operated under varying degrees of archdiocesan control.
 Several were owned and operated by the archdiocese, while other interparochial schools were run by groups of parishes under archdiocesan supervision.
 Most of the interparochial and non-archdiocesan high schools were operated by religious institutes.

 Most of the schools' athletic teams belonged to the Greater Catholic League, which consisted of a co-ed division, the Girls Greater Cincinnati League, and a division for all-male schools.

 The archdiocese also included 92 parochial and diocesan elementary schools, with a combined enrollment of 30,312, as of 2011 (ACE Consulting 2011).
 These schools were in the urban and suburban areas of Cincinnati and Dayton, as well as some of the smaller towns within the archdiocesan boundaries.
 Each parochial school is owned and operated by its parish, rather than by the archdiocese's Catholic Schools Office.

 In March 2011, the archdiocese announced its intention of eventually unifying the schools under one school system.
 As of 2015, the interim superintendent of Catholic Schools was Susie Gibbons.

-The archdiocese sponsors the Athenaeum of Ohio – Mount St. Mary's Seminary of the West seminary in Cincinnati.